wrightmat/dnd-eberron/other/Strixhaven University.md

  - [x] The magical properties of inks and how they retain enchantments. ✅ 2025-02-24
  - [ ]  Living glyphs and self-sustaining sigils, paralleling teleportation sigils in Act 2.
  - [ ]  Historical magical calligraphy, linking to the Xoriat sealing ritual.
- - [ ]  Forgeries and magically altered documents, hinting at rewritten truths.
  - [ ]  Hidden spells within texts, teasing lost knowledge about any number of topics.
  - [ ]  Ink-based summoning sigils, foreshadowing conjuration disruptions.